donatas-b/j-screenplay/README.md

 # j-screenplay
-This is an attempt to learn Screenplay pattern for web UI test automation.
+This is an example of Screenplay pattern for web UI test automation.
 The tests are utilizing [XYZ Bank](https://www.globalsqa.com/angularJs-protractor/BankingProject/#/login) application.

-Project is using Java with Serenity BDD.
+Project is using Java with Serenity BDD, Cucumber and JUnit.

 ## Executing the tests
-To run the sample project, you can either just run the `Tests` test runner class, use maven from the command line or run feature/ scenarioi individually from e.g. IntelliJ.
+To run the sample project, you can either just run the `Tests` test runner class, use maven from the command line or run feature/ scenario individually from e.g. IntelliJ.

 By default, the tests will run using Chrome.
 This and other configuration values can be changed in `serenity.conf`
 ```
 $ mvn clean verify
 ```
+Test report will be generated at `target/site/serenity/index.html`

 ## Useful links